Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Polymer Applications in the Modern World: Materials, Techniques, and Future Developments introduces the science of innovative polymers and composites, their analysis via experimental techniques and simulation, and their utilization in a variety of application areas.
+Polymer Science and Innovative Applications: Materials, Techniques, and Future Developments introduces the science of innovative polymers and composites, their analysis via experimental techniques and simulation, and their utilization in a variety of application areas.
 This approach helps to unlock the potential of new materials for product design and other uses.
 The book also examines the role that these applications play in the human world, from pollution and health impacts, to their potential to make a positive contribution in areas including environmental remediation, medicine and healthcare, and renewable energy.
 Advantages, disadvantages, possibilities, and challenges relating to the utilization of polymers in human society are included.

 - Presents the latest advanced applications of polymers and their composites and identifies key areas for future development